Dvd-Znf/youtty/README.md

 ## Why?
 Graphics on a plain tty look awsome!!!!
 ## Todo:
 - Consider adopting [this](http://standards.freedesktop.org/basedir-spec/basedir-spec-latest.html) specification regarding the use of data dir
+- Ability to change API key directly from the cli
 # Credit (for some AWSOME dependencies):
 - youtube-dl && yt-dlp (Its amazing)
 - vlc (mindblowing)